TheSeedEconomy/theseedeconomy.github.io/index.md

 honor of the Aztecs.

 Why do we choose the seed?
 The genesis of everything natural begins with a seed, the sacred storehouse of DNA.
+The genetic diversity found on Earth is humanity’s true treasure chest.
 Even synthetic creations begin with a crystallized thought process born of love and life experience within a context, resulting in a final idea or "seed" from which creation and production ensues.